What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 My experience with the Tomir 02

-After half a year of intensive use and more than 400 kilometers, including part of the Grizzly 100, it is time to extensively review the NNormal Tomir 2.0.
+After six months of intensive use and more than 400 kilometers, including part of the Grizzly 100, it is time for an extensive review of the NNormal Tomir 2.0.

 Fit and comfort

-The Tomir 2.0 is generally very comfortable and offers a nice fit for most runners.
-However, for ultra distances I noticed that the shoe became a bit too tight at the front.
-This is mainly due to the available sizes: the jump from size 47 to 48.5 is too big, so there is no ideal in-between size for me.
-This will not be a problem for everyone, but for runners with larger feet it can be a point of attention.
+The Tomir 2.0 is generally very comfortable and offers a good fit for most runners.
+However, for ultra-distance runs, I noticed the shoe became a bit too tight in the front.
+This is mainly due to the available sizes: the jump from size 47 to 48.5 is too large, meaning there's no ideal in-between size for me.
+This won't be a problem for everyone, but it could be a consideration for runners with larger feet.

 Damping and grip

-One of the biggest plus points of this shoe is the cushioning.
-The midsole offers a wonderfully soft, yet responsive running experience, which is a big advantage, especially for long distances.
-In addition, the grip of the Vibram sole is excellent.
-The 5 mm studs provide good traction on different surfaces, from muddy paths to rocky trails.
-During my runs in Italy, including elevation gain and various terrains, the Tomir 2.0 performed excellently.
+One of the biggest advantages of this shoe is its cushioning.
+The midsole offers a wonderfully soft yet responsive ride, which is especially beneficial for long distances.
+The Vibram outsole also provides excellent grip.
+The 5mm lugs provide excellent traction on a variety of surfaces, from muddy paths to rocky trails.
+During my runs in Italy, which included elevation gain and varied terrain, the Tomir 2.0 performed exceptionally well.

 Sustainability and construction

-The upper of the shoe feels solid and has so far retained its shape and structure well.
-Even after 400 kilometers, the shoe still looks almost new, which seems to confirm NNormal's promise about longevity.
-This makes the Tomir 2.0 a reliable choice for those looking for a durable trail shoe.
+The shoe's upper feels sturdy and has retained its shape and structure well so far.
+Even after 400 kilometers, the shoe still looks almost brand new, which seems to confirm NNormal's promise of longevity.
+This makes the Tomir 2.0 a reliable choice for anyone looking for a durable trail shoe.

 Conclusion

-The NNormal Tomir 2.0 is a true all-rounder that excels on various surfaces and distances.The combination of comfort, grip and durability makes it an excellent choice for trail runners looking for versatility.
-The only caveat is the fit for runners with large feet, where the available sizes are not always ideal.
+The NNormal Tomir 2.0 is a true all-rounder that excels on various surfaces and distances.The combination of comfort, grip, and durability makes it an excellent choice for trail runners seeking versatility.
+The only caveat is the fit for runners with large feet, where the available sizes aren't always ideal.
 Nevertheless, the Tomir 2.0 remains a top choice for those looking for a reliable and robust trail shoe.

 Comparison with other models

-The NNormal Tomir 2.0 is often compared to other popular trail shoes such as the Inov-8 TrailFly , VJ MAXx 2 , Saucony Xodus Ultra 3 , Merrell Agility Peak 5 and Hoka Speedgoat 6 .
-Below is a compact comparison:
+The NNormal Tomir 2.0 is often compared to other popular trail shoes such as the Inov-8 TrailFly , VJ MAXx 2 , Saucony Xodus Ultra 3 , Merrell Agility Peak 5 and Hoka Speedgoat 6 Below is a concise comparison:

 1. Inov-8 TrailFly